Justbeingjustin/go-get-time/README.md

 # go-get-time
-Make and return a HTTP request in GO
+Make and return a HTTP GET request in GO.
+This uses the following repository to parse the JSON response: github.com/tidwall/gjson